You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What is Tums?

-Tums is an over-the-counter (OTC) medication used to relieve heartburn and acid reflux symptoms.
-It works by neutralizing stomach acid and providing quick relief from symptoms.
+Tums is an over-the-counter (OTC) medication used to relieve heartburn, indigestion, and upset stomach.
+It contains calcium carbonate, which helps neutralize stomach acid and provide quick relief from symptoms.
+Tums is available in various forms, including chewable tablets, gummies, and tablets.

 Alternatives to Tums